Steps to letting your property

 Where instructed by Landlords we will prepare both pre and post occupancy inventories with information on the property.
 This is particularly important so you, your agency and tenants all have a detailed account of how the property looked before the tenancy started and when it comes to the end of the tenancy - the time when the return of deposits are discussed.

-Landlords on our Fully Managed service will have a dedicated Relationship Manager who oversees the management of the property, dealing with any complex issues that may arise as well as sorting out both general and emergency repairs.
-During the course of the tenancy we organise inspections every four months and comprehensive reports are prepared for landlords to review.
+Landlords on our Fully Managed service will have a dedicated Relationship Manager who oversees the management of the property, dealing with any complex issues that may arise.
+During the course of the tenancy, we organise inspections every four months and comprehensive reports are prepared for landlords to review.